-Professor Gasteiger (born 1964) received his PhD in Chemical Engineering from UC Berkeley in 1993, studying the electrocatalysis of methanol oxidation.
-After 9 years of academic research on electrocatalysis and heterogeneous gas-phase catalysis at UC Berkeley, the Lawrence Berkeley Laboratory, and at Ulm University, he spent 10 years working in industry.
-From 1998 to 2007, Professor Gasteiger was leading the fuel cell stack materials development for GM/Opel’s H2powered fuel cell vehicles (Rochester, NY, USA).
-In 2007 he joined Acta S.p.A.
-(Italy) as Director of Catalyst Technology, developing catalysts and electrodes for alkaline (membrane) fuel cells and electrolyzers.
-In January 2009 he took an assignment as Visiting Professor at MIT, working on lithium-air batteries.
-At TUM he is working as Full Professor in Technical Electrochemistry in the areas of electrocatalysis and batteries.
-He published 72 papers (h-index 42; 8600 citations) in refereed journals as well as 13 book chapters, and has 29 patents/patent applications.
+He received his PhD in Chemical Engineering from UC Berkeley in 1993.
+After 9 years of academic research on electrocatalysis and gas-phase catalysis at UC Berkeley, the Lawrence Berkeley National Laboratory, and at Ulm University, he worked for 10 years at General Motors/Opel in the US.
+There, from 1998-2007, he led the fuel cell stack materials development for hydrogen-powered fuel cell vehicles.
+In 2007, he joined Acta S.p.A.
+(Italy) as Director of Catalyst Technology, developing catalysts and electrodes for alkaline fuel cells and electrolyzers.
+In 2009, he was Visiting Professor at the Massachusetts Institute of Technology (MIT), working on lithium-air batteries.
+Since 2010, he has been full professor at TUM, where he founded and leads the Chair of Technical Electrochemistry.

 - Vittorio De Nora Award (2020), Battery Division Research Award (2020), and Energy Technology Division Research Award (2017) of the Electrochemical Society

 - David C. Grahame Award from the Physical and Analytical Electrochemistry Division of the Electrochemical Society (2015)